ChaosInventor/parse-ebnf/docs/index.rst

 Introduction
 ------------

-parse-ebnf if a parser for EBNF, Extended Backus-Naur Form.
-Give it an EBNF input and it'll generate a parse tree.
+parse-ebnf is a parser for EBNF, Extended Backus-Naur Form.
+Give it an EBNF input and it will generate a parse tree.

-.. note:: This package does not generate a parser for the described grammar.
+.. note:: **This package does not generate a parser for the described grammar.**

 Installation
 ------------